Thesis as a document, podcast, and video

 Learning to program: Program induction presents two intertwined challenges: the space of all programs is infinite, and so we need a well-tuned inductive bias to organize the space of program hypotheses.
 And, even if we have this inductive bias, efficiently homing in on the most plausible programs is, in general, intractable.
 Roughly these correspond to the sample-complexity and computational-complexity of program induction.
 We’ve found ways of learning both the inductive bias, and the search algorithm that will efficiently find the right programs.

 Theory induction as program synthesis: It’s not just scientists that build theories to understand and model the world: during the first dozen years of life, children learn ‘intuitive theories’ for number, kinship, taxonomy, physics, social interaction, and many other domains.
 Intelligent machines will need to similarly organize and represent their knowledge of the world in terms of modular, causal, and interpretable theories.
 A new direction for my research is to explore algorithms for synthesizing causal theories, with the hypothesis that generative programs are the right representational substrate on which to build a theory inducer.
-My collaborators and I are starting with theories of human language (work in prep), with the longer-term goal of building systems that can infer theories of the physical world.
+My collaborators and I are starting with theories of human language (work in prep), with the longer-term goal of building systems that can synthesize models and theories of the physical world.

 Website template taken from Mathias Sablé-Meyer